Preparing for adulthood

 City College Peterborough Day Opportunities

-Day Opportunities is Peterborough’s largest local day support specialist provider and experienced social care provider, supporting young people and adults with learning disabilities, autism and complex needs to live the fullest life possible.
+Day Opportunities is Peterborough’s largest local day support specialist provider and experienced social care provider, supporting young people and adults over the age of 18 with learning disabilities, autism and complex needs to live the fullest life possible.
 Their centre for Complex Needs and four hubs are located throughout Peterborough.
 They offer skills development, supporting work opportunities and maintain health and wellbeing.
 Being part of City College, they have access to skills funding for the people they support and parent/carers.

 Finding a job